• Skip to primary navigation

 Final Mixture for Glamorgan sausagesFinishing the Glamorgan Sausages

-Cooking Glamorgan sausagesWhen I make Glamorgan Sausages, I cook all of them at the same time.
-After they’ve cooled, I place the leftover sausages in a ziploc bag and stick them in the refrigerator.
+Cooking Glamorgan sausagesWhen I make Glamorgan Sausages, I cook all of them at once.
+After they've cooled, I put the leftover sausages in a Ziploc bag and put them in the refrigerator.
 That way, we have ready-made meals.
-I pop them into a preheated 350°F oven for about 15 minutes to crisp them up.
+To crisp the sausages up, I pop them into a preheated 350°F oven for about 15 minutes.

 The Glamorgan Sausages are absolutely delicious whether freshly cooked or reheated.
 Yum!

-Glamorgan sausagesIf you’d prefer a meat-based British sausage, you should try my British Breakfast Sausage.
-The British Breakfast Sausage is excellent in Toad in the Hole and Sausage Rolls.
+Glamorgan sausagesIf you prefer a meat-based British sausage, you should try my British Breakfast Sausage.
+It is excellent in Toad in the Hole and Sausage Rolls.

 Glamorgan sausages